lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [Claim classes and the trust boundary.
 Every claim below carries one of these labels.], ) <tab-claims>

-What "proved" does #emph[not] mean is worth stating plainly: not that the compiled binary is correct (the proof is over `PExpr` with unbounded integers, not the emitted machine code), not that the checker is sound, and not anything about cross-function composition beyond what a stated theorem captures; eligibility is not proof.
-The checker is exercised by an adversarial suite (1272 trust-gate checks) and the CI proof gate, but not by a mechanized correctness proof.
+What "proved" does #emph[not] mean is worth stating plainly: not that the compiled binary is correct (the proof is over extracted `PExpr` and BitVec models, not the emitted machine code), not that the checker is sound, and not that cryptographic security or machine-level timing follow from functional correctness.
+The checker is exercised by an adversarial suite and the CI proof gate, but not by a mechanized correctness proof.

 = What has been tried

-The project currently has four graduated showcase entries.
+The project currently has five graduated showcase entries.
 We omit `crypto_verify` from the evaluation table because it is explicitly a toy authentication scaffold; it is useful as proof-pipeline scaffolding, but not as evidence that Concrete handles real cryptographic code.
-The three case studies below are the non-toy graduated entries — every audit bar met, every drift gate green, listed in the showcase manifest.
+The four case studies below are the non-toy graduated entries — every audit bar met, every drift gate green, listed in the showcase manifest.

 Counts and theorem names are read from the live registries and `--report proof-status`, not from prose, and each example states its own scope; we reproduce those caveats rather than smoothing them.
 The evaluation is therefore about #emph[evidence hygiene] as much as theorem strength: can the compiler say what is proved, what is merely enforced, and what is explicitly assumed?